compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-03.md

      NR % 4 == 2 {print}' SP1.fq
      | > example.fa` \
 Extract from the example.fa file, the 1st line (using the modulo 4 out of the number of current lines and print it with ">" (ID) with the value of line.
 Similar for the 2nd line (seuqence), but just print it.

+Which are the advantages of BED/coordinate files as compared to storing just sequences?

+Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?

+We'd like to store the following information.
+You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).

+We have three genomic intervals.
+All intervals are 1000 nt long.
+They are contiguous (head to tail).
+All in the plus strand.
+The first one starts (we'd like to include the start nucleotide too) in position 1000 of chr2.
+We don't have reads nor alignments, just scores (integers).
+Intervals A and B have a score of 0, and interval C has a score of 1000.

+Can we store this in SAM file?
+Why / why not?

+Can we store this in a BED3?
+How (please write down the BED file)?
+Are we losing any information?

+And in BED6?
+How?
+Are we losing any information?

+And in BED12?
+How?
+Are we losing any information?

+And in the most compact Wiggle as possible?
+How?
+Are we losing any information?